mercadona/wrapito/README.md

 ## 🏰 Builder API

-#### withMocks (Deprecated)

-It has the same API than the withNetwork builder.
-The main difference between them is that withMocks will fail if a given request, done by the production code, is not set up in the `responses object`.

 #### withNetwork

 By using this feature you can configure the responses for your `http requests`.
 If your component is making a request